 The Sesame Server is a Web application that allows interaction with repositories using the HTTP protocol.
 It runs in a JEE compliant servlet container, e.g. Tomcat, and allows client applications to interact with repositories located on remote machines.
 All that is required to connect to and use a remote repository instead of a local one is to replace the local repository manager for a remote one.
 The URL of the Sesame Server must be provided, but no repository configuration is needed if the repository already exists on the server.
 The following lines can be added to the getting-started example program, although a correct URL must be specified:

-The installation section explains how to set up an OWLIM repository that is exposed via the Sesame HTTP Server.
-In summary, the Sesame Server and Workbench applications are deployed to a Tomcat instance.
-After this, the workbench can be used to connect to the Sesame server and create a repository instance.
+The installation section explains how to set up a OWLIM-Lite repository that is exposed via the Sesame HTTP Server.
+In summary, the Sesame Server and Workbench applications are deployed to a Tomcat instance and the necessary library files are copied to the correct locations.
+After this, the Sesame console application is used with the owlim-lite.ttl repository template file to connect to the Sesame server and create a repository instance.

 The server has a simple user interface that shows status, logging and configuration information.